 Serving up soups made from things grown in our kitchen gardens, cakes baked to historical recipes and as much locally sourced produce as possible, we're proud of our cafés and tearooms.
 And we know they are an important part of your visit.

-Here are 21 of our favourite cafes and tearooms around the country.
+Here are some of our favourite cafés and tearooms around the country.

 There’s food for the soul as well as the body in the new tearoom at Rievaulx Abbey.
 Huge windows look out across the grounds so it’s the perfect place to sit and contemplate with views of the ruins while enjoying a tasty treat.